 User-defined codes can be any character string that does not contain leading or imbedded blanks.

 CICS provides system dump table entries for some CICS-defined codes and builds them as needed for others.
-The installation can provide entries for user-defined codes, or CICS will build temporary entries, as explained above.
+The installation can provide entries for user-defined codes, or CICS builds temporary entries, as previously explained.

 DUMPID(data-area)